Earl Warren College: Residence halls and apartments

-There are also graduate student apartments available at the Warren Campus.
+Graduate student apartments are also available on the Warren College Campus.

+Academic and Other Facilities

+Warren College hosts a variety of academic buildings, lecture halls, departmental buildings (which include classrooms, labs, offices, etc.), and other facilities, particularly for engineering and some STEM-focused departments.

+The Canyon Vista Marketplace and dining hall, operated by UC San Diego's Housing Dining Hospitality (HDH), serves the Warren College area and is likely named as such due to its own location overlooking the canyon as well as the fact that Warren's location as a whole is near the canyon.
+Canyon Vista consists of a dining-operated market, as well as food service stations including a grill called Fusion Grill, Three-Sixty, Fresh, and a coffee bar named Earl's Coffeehouse, and according to the HDH website, mobile ordering app, as well as signage and promotional materials located in the dining hall, is the only dining hall on the UC San Diego campus that is certified for and serves halal food, such as halal chicken, on campus.

+The Warren College campus is also home to an enormous rock sculpture in the shape of a bear, officially named Bear by Tim Hawkinson, which was completed in 2005 and is more commonly and unofficially known as "Bearl," which is wordplay combining he words "Bear" and "Earl," located on the engineering quad, and is part of the Stuart Collection.
+Warren is also home to another Stuart Collection art piece, Fallen Star (completed 2012), a slanted house on top of a building, designed by Do Ho Suh, a Korean immigrant describing the immigrant experience which is oftentimes disorienting, located on the roof of the Engineering Building also known as Jacobs Hall and is accessible from the 8th and top floor, facing in the direction of Warren Mall.

-Student life
+Student life and involvement

-Warren College has various student organizations.
-These include: Warren College Student Council (WCSC), Warren College Events Board, Warren Transfer and Commuter Commission (WTCC), Commission on Warren Spirit (COWS), Frosh Small Group, Provost's Student Advisory Council (PSAC), Warren College Honors Council, Warren Initiative for Student Health (WISH), and Warren Association of Volunteer Enthusiasts (WAVE).
+Warren College has various student committees, including Warren College Student Council (WCSC), Warren College Events Board (E-Board), Warren Transfer and Commuter Commission (WTCC), Commission on Warren Spirit (COWS), Frosh Small Group, Provost's Student Advisory Council (PSAC), Warren College Honors Council, Warren Initiative for Student Health (WISH), and Warren Association of Volunteer Enthusiasts (WAVE).

-The Warren College campus is also home to an enormous rock sculpture in the shape of a bear, known as "Bearl," located on the engineering quad.

-Educational Philosophy and Programs

-Reflecting Earl Warren's tenure as Chief Justice, Warren College's official motto is "Toward a life in balance."

-Warren College emphasizes the importance of living a balanced life and creating a balanced education.
-Warren College has general education requirements that are easy to individualize, though the campus-wide requirement of two writing courses still holds.
-While the number of classes required is no less than the other five colleges, one often has more freedom in choosing classes.
+Academic Programs and Requirements

 Programs of Concentration

 All courses are organized into three disciplines, (1) math/physical sciences, (2) social sciences, and (3) the humanities.
 Warren College allows students to pursue a major of their choice in any discipline while requiring the completion of two Programs of Concentration (PofCs) in the other two disciplines.
 Each Program of Concentration is composed of six courses, of 4-units, (e.g., a history major could take six classes in political science and six classes in biology as well).